Sec.1. Name. The name of this Corporation is Falmouth Youth Soccer Association

 Sec.
 5. Quorum.
 The presence, in person or by proxy, of a majority of the directors of the Corporation then in office shall constitute a quorum for the transaction of business.

 Sec.
 6. Annual Meeting.
 The Board of Directors shall conduct a meeting annually for the purpose of electing Directors and Officers.
 Notice of such meeting shall be given by mail or email two months prior to the meeting to parents and legal guardians of all boys and girls who are currently registered to participate in soccer programs sponsored by the Falmouth Youth Soccer Association.
 This notice shall include the invitation to submit nominations for directors as well as the date, place and time of the annual meeting.
 Public notice of the proposed slate of directors shall be given not less than two weeks prior to the meeting.
 Each such parent, guardian and board member shall be entitled to vote for the Directors by paper ballot distributed at the meeting to all registered and verified attendees.
 Simple majority shall elect the new slate.
 The Directors in office at the time of the annual meeting shall nominate a slate of directors for election.
 In addition, the participants at the annual meeting may make nominations for directors, only after the Directors proposed slate has failed.
 These nominations will be reviewed by the nominating committee and a new proposed slate will be voted on at a special annual meeting to be held within 30 days of the regular annual meeting.
+If an empty Directors position occurs before the next Annual Meeting, the nominating committee may propose a special election.
+If the Board of Directors approves such an election, notice of such election shall be given by mail or email not less than two weeks prior to the special election to parents and legal guardians of all children registered to participate in soccer programs sponsored by the Falmouth Youth Soccer Association.

 Sec.7.
 Special Meetings.
 Special meetings may be called by the President or by any two directors and held not less than three nor more than thirty days after notice of such meeting is given, either personally, telephonically, electronically, or by mail to all the directors then in office.
 Notice by mail shall be deemed to be given two days after deposited, postage prepaid, with the US Postal Service and addressed to the director at his or her most recent address according to the records of the Corporation.
 These meetings may be directors only (Executive Session), or open to the public, at the discretion of the directors.
 In addition, the Board of Directors may, by resolution, provided for a regular meeting schedule with no notice other than such resolution.